DiegoRamalho/kalah/README.md

-# API of a game of n-stone Kalah.
+# API of a Kalah n-stone game.

 This is a Java 8 project of a game of n-stones Kalah.
 It uses: